“If ever I have met anyone who was willing to change the world by her own vision it is Pamela Woolford. ... It is holy work [she's] doing"

-"As a writer, filmmaker, performer, and producer, I am a multidisciplinary storyteller.
+"As a writer, filmmaker, performer, and creator of immersive-media and narrative multimedia works, I am a multidisciplinary storyteller.
 As such I specialize in literary nonfiction stories, fiction inspired by true-life stories, and fiction inspired by the history of a people.
 I reflect on memories and intimate moments from my own life and the lives of others to increase visibility of underrepresented groups and expand empathy.

 "My work is especially concerned with the lives of Black women and girls and others whose joy, history, and inner life are underexplored in American media and popular art.
 My work is about truth.

 "I hope to tell the truth in a way that does not bow to fear, whether fear of my own thoughts or fear of the thoughts of others, so that I can take life's unsavory bits along with the lovely bits and lay them bare in the openness of the screen, the stage, the page.
 In so doing I endeavor to turn a particular space in the world into a source of communing, reaching beyond that particular to touch the lives of others."